wallarm/product-documentation/docs/latest/about-wallarm/deployment-best-practices.md

 [More details on using IP lists →](../user-guides/ip-lists/overview.md)

-## Learn how to perform gradual rollout of Wallarm API Security configuration changes
+## Learn how to perform gradual rollout of Wallarm configuration changes

 * Use standard DevOps change management and gradual rollout policies for low-level configuration changes for Wallarm filtering nodes in all form-factors.
 * For traffic filtration rules, use a different set of application [IDs](../admin-en/configure-parameters-en.md#wallarm_application) or `Host` request headers.